ragerumal/ProofofConceptforaServerlessSolution/README.md

 - AWS Lambda & SNS - Amazon Lambda & Amazon SNS is added between DynamoDB streams and downstream systems , Lambda would read the dynamoDB streams for newly added orders and publish messsge to SNS topic.
 And later SNS topic notifies the Downstream systems or email/sms .

-# Serverless Architecture with AWS: API Gateway, Lambda, SQS, DynamoDB, and SNS

-This README provides detailed instructions on setting up a serverless architecture using AWS services.
-The architecture involves an API Gateway, SQS, Lambda functions, DynamoDB, and SNS for handling data processing and notifications.

 ## Table of Contents